 When tea was first produced commercially, no one would have imagined that it would become the most consumed beverage in the world after water.
 That’s the thing about tea.
 During the early days, tea was considered a medicinal plant with excellent antioxidant properties.
-Today, it is consumed globally on a large scale.
-China and India are the two most prominent nations with the highest tea production in the world.
+Today, it is consumed globally.

 Tea has played a crucial role in bringing nations together and enjoying a long-form friendship.
 This post is all about tea, and as an avid tea drinker, you would definitely want to know how just a mere beverage changed the whole world.

 Keep reading on.

 In the ancient times in the Mediterranean, when a civilisation realised the amazing benefits of olive and grapes, people from the other side of the world from a much different civilisation were making their own remarkable discovery.
 They realised that the leaves of a particular plant had flavourful and aromatic properties that became magic when mixed with water.

 It was China, and that plant was Camellia Sinensis.
 According to historians, it was a fortuitous accident that led to the discovery of Camellia Sinensis leaves.
 As legend has it, the leaves of camellia turned normal water into a fragrant aromatic beverage so refreshing that it aided Buddhist monks to ward off fatigue and sleep during long hours of meditation.
 That beverage later went on to become the world’s most popular drink that we call tea.
 However, tea took centuries to escape China’s popularly closed society.

 Apart from China, tea has also roots from India.
 The ancient Ayurvedic scriptures show that Camellia Sinensis leaves were already in use for centuries for medicinal purposes.
 Before the British rule in India, tea was merely a medicinal plant.
 It was the British who commercialised tea and popularised it as a beverage